 The master's programme in Childhood Studies involves two years of full-time study.
-The normal workload for a full-time student for one academic year is 60 credits.
-Most of the courses during both years have minimum 80% compulsory attendance.
+The workload for a full-time student for one academic year is 60 credits.
+Most of the courses during both years have a minimum of 80 % compulsory attendance.

-The programme is structured around a combination of core courses (52.5 credits) and elective courses (7.5 credits), which provide a general introduction to theory and methodology, as well as giving students the opportunity to specialize in particular topics.
+The programme is structured around a combination of core courses (52.5 credits) and an elective course (7.5 credits), which provide a general introduction to theory and methodology, as well as giving students the opportunity to specialize in particular topics.
 In addition, the programme includes a master's thesis (60 credits).